PUNTARELLE Cooked with Tomatoes, Garlic and Anchovies

 BITTER GREENS and AMARI (Aperitivi and Digestivi)

-It is so easy to make a good salad.
-We ate this one with some snapper that was tossed on the BBQ, and dressed with a simple dressing, but you can see how this combination could be accompanied with some good bread and be a quick easy family lunch.
-I would probably also add a lump of good cheese (presented separately), especially if I had guests.
+It is so easy to make a good insalata, called a salad in English.
+I made an insalata with a frisée to accompany some snapper that was grilled on the BBQ.
+Dressed with a simple dressing, but you can see how the combination below could be accompanied with some good bread and be a quick easy lunch.

 saladbowl